ProfitabilityAutomobile & Auto Components

 ROIC (Return on Invested Capital) in Automobile & Auto Components

-How to interpret and apply roic (return on invested capital) specifically when analyzing automobile & auto components stocks in India.
+How to interpret and apply roic (return on invested capital) when analyzing automobile & auto components stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is ROIC (Return on Invested Capital)?